 Features a 45-inch design that offers excellent rain protection.
 Double-vented canopy resists wind gusts and is made of material that provides 50+ UV protection from the sun.
 Collapses into a compact size that's easy to stash is a bag or pack.

 Feels somewhat heavy.
 Can be awkward to close.
 Some reports of the metal ribs developing rust.

-Classic style at a great price point – it even has a real wood handle with finger notches.
+Classic style at a great price point—it even has a real wood handle with finger notches.
 Designed with a vented double canopy.
 The perfect size for keeping in a purse.
-Its automatic open and close will also reset the umbrella, should it ever invert.
-The manufacturer offers excellent customer service.
+Its automatic open and close will also reset the canopy, should it ever invert.

-While the opening mechanism is smooth, closing the umbrella is slightly tricky.
+While the opening mechanism is smooth, closing it is slightly tricky.

-As well as a wind diverting double canopy and fiberglass ribs and tips, this is also exceptionally water resistant, quick drying, and mold resistant.
-Comes in a range of sizes, from 54" to 68", which is big enough for 3 people.
+As well as a wind-diverting double canopy and fiberglass ribs and tips, this is also exceptionally water-resistant, quick-drying, and mold-resistant.
+Comes in a range of sizes, from 54 to 68 inches, which is big enough for 3 people.

-These are huge umbrellas and the larger size can be cumbersome, especially when getting in and out of vehicles.
+These are huge; the larger size can be cumbersome, especially when getting in and out of vehicles.

 Umbrellas are extremely valuable tools – until a sudden wind gust turns them inside out.
 This scenario is all too common due to the fact that most drugstore umbrellas stand up well to gentle showers but are defenseless against squalls.

 Windproof umbrellas, however, are designed to prevent the canopy from turning inside out.
 Vents and fiberglass frames keep them in perfect shape during weather conditions that destroy other styles.
 Some models can withstand winds up to 55 miles per hour.

 Windproof umbrellas come in many different sizes, from single-user designs to shades for your whole golf party.
 You’ll also need to think about fabric, handle design, and one-handed operation when looking for windproof umbrellas, not to mention price.